s3-orchestrator

 type BackendManager

 BackendManager manages multiple storage backends with quota tracking.
-Embeds *infra.Core for non-store infrastructure (backends, usage, admission, draining, metrics) and holds the per-role store views and hot-reloadable configuration.
-Store-touching write-path helpers are methods on *BackendManager (manager_writepath.go); pure infra primitives stay on *infra.Core.
+It holds the backend runtime (non-store infrastructure: backends, usage, admission, draining, metrics) as a named field reached via Runtime(), plus the per-role store views and hot-reloadable config.
+Store-touching write-path helpers are methods on *BackendManager (manager_writepath.go); pure infra primitives stay on the runtime.

 type BackendManager struct {